-Bay Mills Community College (BMCC) is currently accepting public school academy proposals with an emphasis on new and innovative teaching techniques.
+Bay Mills Community College (BMCC) is currently accepting public school academy proposals with an emphasis on new and innovative teaching techniques or the documented ability to dramatically increase the academic achievement of students in their academies.
 BMCC is interested in academy proposals that target urban, rural, minority, and/or economically disadvantaged school aged children.
-Those interested must be concerned with the access to a meaningful public education for children who need a thoughtful, caring, safe, and nurturing environment.
+Those interested must be concerned with the access to meaningful public education for children who need a thoughtful, caring, safe, and nurturing environment.
 Among other things, a successful proposal must demonstrate the ability to dramatically increase the academic achievement of students with less than exemplary educational histories.
 BMCC is particularly interested in management plans that incorporate a financially sound and challenging public school program that promotes mathematics, science, and technology while promoting retention and successful high school graduation.
-Consideration will be given to those who can document a successful history (minimum of 5 years) for the delivery of charter school academy education in a boarding school, alternative school, skilled trades, traditional, and/or cyber public education system in cooperation with BMCC or other recognized authorizer.
+Consideration will be given to those who can document a successful history (minimum of 5 years) for the delivery of charter school academy education in a boarding school, alternative school, skilled trades, traditional and/or cyber public education system in cooperation with BMCC or other recognized authorizer.
 Any previous academy financial deficits, closure, termination, or revocation or threat of revocation must be disclosed by the applicant or its proposed educational service provider.
 Proposals must contain an appropriate and viable location along with a clear statement of purpose clearly outlining how the proposed school will align with the interests of BMCC.
 Proposals shall not exceed three (3) double spaced pages; proposals exceeding this limit will not be reviewed.
-Proposals will not be accepted via e-mail.
+Proposals will not be accepted via email.

 Bay Mills Community College

-After review, a successful proposal may be provided an invitation to submit a completed Phase One application to the BMCC Charter School Office for further consideration.
-The BMCC Charter Office reserves the right to accept or reject all proposals and all applications.
-The invitation to receive a proposal or an application by the BMCC Charter School Office is not a guarantee or commitment by BMCC for the issuance a public charter school contract.
+After review, a successful proposal may be provided an invitation to submit a completed Phase One application to the BMCC Charter Schools Office for further consideration.
+The BMCC Charter Schools Office reserves the right to accept or reject all proposals and all applications.
+The invitation to submit a proposal or an application to the BMCC Charter Schools Office is not a guarantee or commitment by BMCC that a public charter school contract will be issued.